nicolasmarie1/pcvs/docs/source/index.rst

 Splitting the effort will enforce reusability and flexibility.
-In many cases, multiple test bases share same compilers, runtimes, tools or even machine partition, it is then convenient (for administration purposes) to gather at a higher level this type of responsability.*
+In many cases, multiple test bases share same compilers, runtimes, tools or even machine partition, it is then convenient (for administration purposes) to gather at a higher level this type of responsibility.*

 Using PCVS may have a slight cost as test logic must be converted to a new semantics (not the tests themselves but the testing system behind it), without